 Each Class B Certificate will represent a fractional undivided interest in the United Airlines Pass Through Trust 2018-1B (the "Class B Trust").
 Each Class AA Certificate represents a fractional undivided interest in the United Airlines Pass Through Trust 2018-1AA (the "Class AA Trust").
-Each Class A Certificate represents a fractional undivided interest in the United Airlines Pass Through Trust 2018-1A (the "Class A Trust" and, collectively with the Class AA Trust and Class B Trust, the "Trusts").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines Pass Through Trust 2018-1AA (the "Class AA Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines Pass Through Trust 2018-1AA (the "Class AA Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines Pass Through Trust 2018-1A (the "Class A Trust") and, collectively with the Class AA Trust and Class B Trust, the "Trusts").
 (Section 2.01)

-The Class B Trust will be formed pursuant to a pass through trust agreement between United and Wilmington Trust, National Association, as trustee (the "Trustee"), dated as of October 3, 2012 (the "Basic Agreement"), and a separate supplement thereto (the "Class B Trust Supplement" and, together with the Basic Agreement, the "Class B Pass Through Trust Agreement"), between United and the Trustee, as trustee under the Class B Trust (the "Class B Trustee").
-The Class AA Trust and the Class A Trust were formed pursuant to the Basic Agreement and two separate supplements thereto relating to such Trusts (each, together with the Class B Trust Supplement, a "Trust Supplement" and, each Trust Supplement together with the Basic Agreement, collectively, the "Pass Through Trust Agreements") between United and the Trustee, as trustee under the Class AA Trust (the "Class AA Trustee") and trustee under the Class A Trust (the "Class A Trustee" and, together with the Class B Trustee and the Class AA Trustee, the "Trustees").
+The Class B Trust will be formed pursuant to a pass through trust agreement between United and Wilmington Trust, National Association, as trustee (the "Trustee"), dated as of October 3, 2012 (the "Basic Agreement"), and a separate supplement thereto (the "Class B Trust Supplement" and, together with the Basic Agreement, the "Class B Pass Through Trust Agreement"), between United and the Trustee, as trustee under the Class B Trust (the "Class B Trust and the Class A Trust were formed pursuant to the Basic Agreement and two separate supplements thereto relating to such Trusts (each, together with the Class B Trust Supplement, a "Trust Supplement" and, each Trust Supplement together with the Basic Agreement, collectively, the "Pass Through Trust Agreements") between United and the Trustee, as trustee under the Class AA Trust (the "Class A Trust e") between United and the Trustee, as trustee under the Class AA Trust (the "Class A Trustee") and trustee under the Class A Trust (the "Class A Trustee" and, together with the Class B Trustee, the "Trustees").
 The pass through certificates issued by the Class AA Trust, the Class A Trust and the Class B Trust are referred to herein as the "Class AA Certificates", the "Class A Certificates", respectively, and collectively as the "Certificates".